intersystems/git-source-control/README.md

 ## Basic Use

+### Health Connect Cloud (HCC)
+git-source control is the recommended source control for HCC.
+[This page](/docs/hcc.md) covers HCC specific usage of git-source-control, including the recommended development workflow, initial setup, and CICD pipelining.

 ### Studio
 Add a file for tracking by right-clicking on it in the workspace/project view and choosing Git &gt; Add.
 This same menu also has options to remove (stop tracking the file), discard changes (revert to the index), or commit changes.